in28minutes/java-tutorial-for-beginners/02-CodeChallenge/06-PrimitiveDataTypesAndAlternatives.md

     }

     static class MyInt {
-        // Declare an instance variable to store the value public int value;
+        // Declare an public instance variable to store the value public int value;

         // Constructor to initialize the value of the MyInt object